smallpygmy/backrest-custom/README.md

-Simple docker file that adds postgres and mysql clients to backrest.
+Simple docker file that adds postgres, mysql and mongodb clients to backrest.

 Publishes to ghcr.io/smallpygmy/backrest-custom